 To send and receive email you will need:

-- An email account,
+- An email account and an email address.

 - An email client,

 - To be connected to an email network. (the Internet)

 Email Accounts and Addresses

 You can get an email account from a variety of sources, and you can have more than one account.